Www.RachelOrmont.com: Production

-Variety announced the production of www.RachelOrmont.com in July 2022, calling it a "sci-fi drama."
-The film, was described as a “psychedelic technosatire about growing up in captivity.”
+Variety announced the production of www.RachelOrmont.com in July 2022, calling it a "sci-fi drama".
+The film was described as a "psychedelic technosatire about growing up in captivity".

-The project was produced by The Ion Pack in association with Gummy Films, Simone Films and Fast Rainbow Films.
+The project was produced by The Ion Pack in association with Gummy Films, Simone Films, and Fast Rainbow Films.

-The domain name 'www.rachelormont.com' features a still of Rachel clasping her hands and looking up while dramatic music plays.
+The domain name "www.rachelormont.com" features a still of Rachel clasping her hands and looking up while dramatic music plays.
 It also features a contact button that connects the user to a Rachel-themed email.

 Release

 www.RachelOrmont.com had its world premiere at the San Francisco Jewish Film Festival on 25 July 2024.
 It then premiered at SXSW Sydney in October, before appearing at multiple venues across the United States.

 Reception

 Forbes wrote: "This fictional tale collapses the internet, theater, the movie screen into a dystopian world where, with the creation of a world blurring online and offline, the three merge into a secret fourth thing."

-Nick Malone, of PopMatters, wrote that the film was "a filthy and absurd midnight movie determined to fry brains and flip stomachs; a film so terminally online that even the milder scenes would, as the kids say, “kill a Victorian child“.
-The second feature-length effort from NYC’s Peter Vack following his 2017 debut Assholes (a grossout “romance” about addiction and anal fetish staring the director’s sister and parents), RachelOrmont is a provocation of a different breed: one that dares the squeamish to reckon with the schizoid darkness happening on cellphones all around them; and for those already part of its world to feel the vice grip they’re in."
+In PopMatters, Nick Malone called the film "a filthy and absurd midnight movie determined to fry brains and flip stomachs; a film so terminally online that even the milder scenes would, as the kids say, 'kill a Victorian child'.
+The second feature-length effort from NYC's Peter Vack following his 2017 debut Assholes (a grossout 'romance' about addiction and anal fetish starring the director's sister and parents), RachelOrmont is a provocation of a different breed: one that dares the squeamish to reckon with the schizoid darkness happening on cellphones all around them; and for those already part of its world to feel the vice grip they're in."

-Writing for The Jewish News of Northern California, David Wilensky found the film "darkly, outrageously funny.
-It is also, for want of a better word, utterly gross" and cautioned: "Do not see this with anyone you’re related to of another generation.
+In J. The Jewish News of Northern California, David Wilensky called the film "darkly, outrageously funny.
+It is also, for want of a better word, utterly gross", and added: "Do not see this with anyone you're related to of another generation.
 It will go poorly."

-In 2024, Filmmaker reported that the film was achieving "“cult hit” status.
+In 2024, Filmmaker reported that the film was achieving cult hit' status".